fmerg/pymerkle/docs/implementations.rst

   from pymerkle import SqliteTree

-  tree = SqliteTree('merkle.db', algorithm='sha256')
+  tree = SqliteTree('merkle.db')

 This opens a connection to the provided database, which will also be created if not already existent.

-The database schema consists of a single table called *leaf* with three columns: *index*, which is the primary key serving also as leaf index, *entry*, which is a blob field storing the appended data, and *hash*, which is a blob field storing the corresponding hash value.
+.. note:: The database schema consists of a single table called *leaf*
+    with two columns: *index*, which is the primary key serving as leaf index, and *entry*, which is a blob field storing the appended data.

 Data is expected to be provided in binary:

 .. code-block:: python

   index = tree.append_entry(b'foo')

-It is stored without further processing and can be accessed as follows:
+It is hashed without further processing and can be accessed as follows:

 .. code-block:: python